 B. This plan will be in the form of a proposed written agreement for Phased Retirement using the approved form (Attachment A).
-The Agreement must be reviewed and approved by the faculty member, the department chair, the dean and the Executive Vice President for Academic and Research Affairs.
+The Agreement must be reviewed and approved by the faculty member, the department chair, the dean and the Executive Vice President & Chief Academic Officer.

 C. At the agreed upon date, the faculty member retires and relinquishes his or her tenure and any endowed position(s).
 The retiree will receive any customary payout of vacation upon retirement as provided in HOOP Policy 28 Vacation.
 The normal personnel action process for retirement will apply.

 D. The Agreement remains in effect until complete retirement at the end of the Phased Retirement period, unless the faculty member elects to complete retirement prior to that date.